matthewdeaves/csend/README.md

 *   `/list`: Show the list of currently known active peers, their assigned number, username, IP address, and when they were last seen.
 *   `/send <peer_number> <message>`: Send a private `<message>` to the peer identified by `<peer_number>` from the `/list` command.
 *   `/broadcast <message>`: Send a `<message>` to all currently active peers (iteratively sends TCP unicast messages).
+*   `/debug`: Toggle detailed debug message visibility in the console.
 *   `/quit`: Send a quit notification to all peers, gracefully shut down the application, and exit.
 *   `/help`: Display the list of available commands.